Member exclusive: get health cover, get a £100 John Lewis gift card

-If you're considering PMI, it’s worth knowing more about what it actually covers.
+If you are considering private medical insurance, it is worth understanding what it actually covers.

 As a health insurance customer, you may be entitled to access help from trained mental health nurses 24/7.
 Many providers now offer talking therapies as part of their basic plans.
 This could take place via video or telephone consultation with a qualified specialist.